lsblakk/pystar/docs/webapp.rst

                  raise Http404
              return render_to_response('polls/detail.html', {'poll': p})

-    The new concept here: The view raises the ``Http404`` exception if a poll with the requested ID doesn't exist.
+    Notice that view raises the ``Http404`` exception if a poll with the requested ID doesn't exist.

 #.
 Create ``polls/templates/polls/detail.html`` with: